 About Fishing Cove Trail

-Camping at Fishing Cove
+Camping on Fishing Cove Trail

 • Save

-Cold nose in the morning.
-Brisk by the cove!
+Cold nose in the morning โ€” brisk by the cove!

-Location: Cape Breton Island National Park
+Location: Cape Breton Highlands National Park, Nova Scotia

-Distance: 12 kilometres out and back
+Distance: 12 km out and back

-Elevation: 355 m gain
+Elevation: 355 metre gain

-Time: Approx. 5 – 6 hours
+Time: Approx 5 – 6 hours

 • Save